advanced-computer-lab-2023/Ctrl-Alt-Defeat-Pharmacy/README.md

 That’s where MongoDB comes in: JSON documents created in your React.js front end can be sent to the Express.js server, where they can be processed and (assuming they’re valid) stored directly in MongoDB for later retrieval.
 Again, if you’re building in the cloud, you’ll want to look at Atlas.
 ## Build Status
-- The project currently under development and there are some styling problems to be fixed
+- The project is currently under development and there are some styling problems to be fixed
 * Unit tests will be added.
 ## Running Tests